-The Fort Missoula Native Plant Garden was designed by a working group of children and dedicated adults nearly 16 years ago!
+The Fort Missoula Native Plant Garden was designed by a working group of children and dedicated adults in 1999.
 Today the garden has grown into an impressive outdoor learning space with a three-season classroom.
 The garden provides a safe environment for children to play and explore along tiny trails or build forts among the trees.
 Adult programs utilize the variety of native plants growing here, the healthy pollinator population, and diversity of bird species.

-The garden located at Fort Missoula is always open.
+Our garden at Fort Missoula is always open.
 See below for directions and a map.

 Native Plant Garden Programs

 Expand your expertise with our MNHC gardener.
 Each program will provide information you can use in your home or local garden space or while you are out botanizing in the field.